Skip to main content

 2. Interactive Panel

 This panel will reframe resilience and showcase it as a driver of productivity, employment, and circular-economy value chains.
-Some key points that will elaborated are:
+Some key points that will be elaborated are:

 • Delving into the meaning of resilience in the context of public finance.